tomasmarcos/dataengineering-coderhouse/project_final_dag_with_smtp/README.md

 #  ETL with airflow and smtp
 ETL that retrieves data from an unnoficial api that contains statistics of the argentinian central bank.
+It's scheduled on a daily basis.
+If the etl succeds then the recipients of the script will get an email with the number of rows inserted per table.
+If it fails, then the mail recipients will get a notification that the etl failed.

 ## To check if it works:
     - See the screenshots from the folder "proof_it_works".